Weather in Ecuador

 The DRY season runs from June through to September.
 These months bring mostly blue skies and dry clouds, but also strong winds and chilly nights.

-In contrast, the WET season lasts from October through to May.
-Expect a higher chance of showers (especially March and April), although this is not necessarily a daily occurrence.
+In contrast, the WET season in Ecuador's Andes lasts from October through to May.
+Expect a higher chance of showers (especially in March and April), although this is not necessarily a daily occurrence.
 Take advantage of dry and sunny mornings, because rain clouds can roll in quickly in the afternoon.
 Heavy hail showers also surprise once in a while.

 As a general rule, expect the unexpected.
-Just because you enjoy an el-fresco breakfast under glorious sun in the morning, don’t asume that the afternoon skies will look the same.
-When you venture out and about, go prepared with sun protection, warm clothes and rain gear – that way you are covered for every likely weather scenario.
+Just because you enjoy an al-fresco breakfast under glorious sun in the morning, don’t assume that the afternoon skies will look the same.
+When you venture out and about, go prepared with sun protection, warm clothes, and rain gear – that way you are covered for every likely weather scenario.

 For more detailed information and climate charts, check out our Quito Weather blog.